-Charlemagne (c.742-814), also known as Karl and Charles the Great, was a medieval emperor who ruled much of Western Europe from 768 to 814.
+Charlemagne was a medieval emperor who ruled much of Western Europe from 768 to 814.
 In 771, Charlemagne became king of the Franks, a Germanic tribe in present-day Belgium, France, Luxembourg, the Netherlands and western Germany.
-He embarked on a mission to unite all Germanic peoples into one kingdom, and convert his subjects to Christianity.
 A skilled military strategist, he spent much of his reign engaged in warfare in order to accomplish his goals.
-In 800, Pope Leo III (750-816) crowned Charlemagne emperor of the Romans.
+In 800, Pope Leo III crowned Charlemagne Holy Roman Emperor.
 In this role, he encouraged the Carolingian Renaissance, a cultural and intellectual revival in Europe.
-When he died in 814, Charlemagne’s empire encompassed much of Western Europe, and he had also ensured the survival of Christianity in the West.
+When he died in 814, Charlemagne’s empire encompassed much of Western Europe.
 Today, Charlemagne is referred to by some as the father of Europe.

 Charlemagne's Early Years

-After Pepin’s death in 768, the Frankish kingdom was divided between Charlemagne and his younger brother Carloman (751-771).
-The brothers had a strained relationship; however, with Carloman’s death in 771, Charlemagne became the sole ruler of the Franconians.
+After Pepin’s death in 768, the Frankish kingdom was divided between Charlemagne and his younger brother Carloman.
+The brothers had a strained relationship; however, with Carloman’s death in 771, a 24-year-old Charlemagne became the sole ruler of the Franks.

 Once in power, Charlemagne sought to unite all the Germanic peoples into one kingdom, and convert his subjects to Christianity.
 In order to carry out this mission, he spent the majority of his reign engaged in military campaigns.
 Soon after becoming king, he conquered the Lombards (in present-day northern Italy), the Avars (in modern-day Austria and Hungary) and Bavaria, among others.

-Charlemagne waged a bloody, three-decades-long series of battles against the Saxons, a Germanic tribe of pagan worshippers, and earned a reputation for ruthlessness.
+Charlemagne waged a bloody, three decades-long series of battles against the Saxons, a Germanic tribe of pagans, and earned a reputation for ruthlessness.
 In 782 at the Massacre of Verden, Charlemagne reportedly ordered the slaughter of some 4,500 Saxons.
 He eventually forced the Saxons to convert to Christianity, and declared that anyone who didn’t get baptized or follow other Christian traditions be put to death.

 In his personal life, Charlemagne had multiple wives and mistresses and perhaps as many as 18 children.
 He was reportedly a devoted father, who encouraged his children’s education.
 He allegedly loved his daughters so much that he prohibited them from marrying while he was alive.

 In his role as a zealous defender of Christianity, Charlemagne gave money and land to the Christian church and protected the popes.
-As a way to acknowledge Charlemagne’s power and reinforce his relationship with the church, Pope Leo III crowned Charlemagne emperor of the Romans on December 25, 800, at St. Peter’s Basilica in Rome.
+As a way to acknowledge Charlemagne’s power and reinforce his relationship with the church, Pope Leo III crowned Charlemagne emperor of the Romans and first ruler of the vast Holy Roman Empire on December 25, 800, at St. Peter’s Basilica in Rome.

 In addition to learning, Charlemagne was interested in athletic pursuits.
 Known to be highly energetic, he enjoyed hunting, horseback riding and swimming.
 Aachen held particular appeal for him due to its therapeutic warm springs.